Olivier-Kango/tiki/_PATH_DOCUMENTATION.md

   * Permit for not versioning (committing to Git) generated files, and compatibility with modern build approaches like vite.js
   * Facilitate to eventually move code out of the server root (for increased security, etc.)

+### Files at the root of tiki

+Many need to stay there, either because:

+* developpers expect them there
+* tooling expect them there and will pick them up by default (ex:  .gitignore, phpunit.xml.dist, .gitlab-ci.xml, etc.)
+* They can really use the visibility even if they technically belong somewhere else (ex:  setup.sh, console.php)

+Most of the tiki-*.php will progressively move to either src/php/routes or public/

 ## The directories

 ### KEEP paths (Currently implemented, should be hyperlinked to the adequate directory README.md)